creativenull/deckjs/README.md

 # Deck.js
-A simple card deck library written in JS.
+A simple card deck library written in JavaScript.

-Dependencies

-+ `lodash.shuffle`

 ## Installation
 To install in your project